 With an FSA, employees can use the card in-store and online to pay for IRS-approved healthcare expenses.
 Auto-adjudication is available for many debit card purchases, such as healthcare and pharmacy co-pays.
 Some retailers clearly identify FSA-approved over-the-counter (OTC) products, making it easy for employees to select these while shopping.

 In addition, if an account holder has a Dependent Care FSA, they may be able to use their debit card at their childcare provider to pay for those costs as well.
 (Ask your benefits administrator for details.)

 Some HRA plans can also be linked to a benefits debit card.
 In such cases, the covered employee can use the card to pay for copays, deductibles, prescriptions and other approved expenses, rather than paying first out of pocket and then filing for reimbursement.

-- Health Savings Account (HSA): HSAs can also be linked to a debit card.
+HSAs can also be linked to a benefits debit card.
 With HSAs, anyone can fund the account and the debit card enhances the convenience of the set aside account funds.
-A debit card for an HSA can be particularly useful for account holders enjoying rollover at years’ end, which can result in significant account growth.
-Furthermore, since the employee owns the HSA, offering a debit card can enhance account enrollment and usage.
+As with other types of benefit accounts, having a linked debit card usually increases adoption rate and account usage.